7 Best Infrared Thermometers of 2026

 Cons

 The iProven DMT-489 is the only dual-mode device in our top three, offering both non-contact forehead scanning and tympanic ear canal measurement from a single device.
-The New York Times Wirecutter selected it as a top thermometer pick based on lab testing, and Business Insider’s health editors have independently recommended it — a combination of endorsements that reflects well-earned confidence in its real-world performance.
+With more than 18,000 Amazon reviews and a 4.2-star average, it has a long track record as a family-use thermometer for households that want both measurement methods without buying two separate devices.

 The clinical case for dual-mode capability is straightforward: forehead infrared readings are more susceptible to environmental interference and technique variation than tympanic readings taken correctly.
 For adults and children over 6 months, the ear canal provides a closer approximation of core body temperature with less technique-dependent variability.
 The DMT-489 lets users take the quick forehead scan for convenience and switch to the ear probe when a more precise reading is needed — the kind of flexibility that is genuinely useful when managing a sick child over multiple days and wanting to confirm whether a fever is rising or breaking.